 Dr. Cathal McCrory

 Cathal McCrory joined the TILDA team in May 2012 and is a Senior Research Fellow in Psychology.
+He leads the Behavioural and Social Sciences group within TILDA.
 His research explores the pathways, processes and mechanisms through which socially mediated risk factors come to influence health over the life-course, with a particular emphasis on stress.
-Psychosocial frameworks postulate that those growing in more disadvantaged environments are subjected to a greater number of stressors during development resulting in greater 'wear and tear' on physiological systems (i.e. allostatic load) which may precipitate earlier biological ageing.
-Understanding how differences in the social environment 'get under the skin' is a major focus of his work.
-Cathal's research utilizes population-level data to explore the extent to which differences in exposure to stressors can account for disease and mortality differentials between different social groups, leading to the identification of modifiable risk and resilience factors.
+Psychosocial frameworks postulate that those growing in more disadvantaged environments are subjected to a greater number of stressors during development resulting in greater ‘wear and tear’ on physiological systems (i.e. allostatic load) which may precipitate earlier biological ageing.
+Understanding how differences in the social environment ‘get under the skin’ is a major focus of his work.
+Cathal’s research utilizes population-level data to explore the extent to which differences in exposure to stressors can account for disease and mortality differentials between different social groups, leading to the identification of modifiable risk and resilience factors.

-Cathal is currently working on the Horizon 2020 funded LIFEPATH project (http://www.lifepathproject.eu) .
-In this role, he will examine socio-economic variation in health and wellbeing in Ireland and other European countries at different stages of the life-course using data from a number of European cohort studies with intense phenotyping and repeat biological samples.
+Cathal is also a collaborator on the Horizon 2020 funded LIFEPATH project (http://www.lifepathproject.eu) which examines socio-economic variation in health and wellbeing in Ireland and other European countries at different stages of the life-course using data from a number of European cohort studies with intense phenotyping and repeat biological samples.
 You can learn more about the project here: http://www.lifepathproject.eu/media/video

 Prior to joining the TILDA team, Cathal was employed by the Economic and Social Research Institute as a Research Analyst on the Growing Up in Ireland study (2006-2012), which is a large nationally representative cohort study following the development of two cohorts of Irish children (with a sample of 20,000+).
 His research with the Growing Up in Ireland cohort has been widely reported in national print (Irish Independent, Irish Times, The Examiner, Sunday Times) and broadcast media (RTE, TV3).